 As an adult, there are no hard and fast rules about how much screen time you should get.
 Experts offer age-based guidelines for children to ensure that screen use does not interfere with their development.

 Negative Effects of too Much Screen Time

-- Problems with children’s behaviour and learning – While turning on the TV or watching a YouTube video may temporarily soothe your child, too much screen time might lead to behavioural difficulties in the long run.
+- Problems with children’s behavior and learning – While turning on the TV or watching a YouTube video may temporarily soothe your child, too much screen time might lead to behavioral difficulties in the long run.
 According to Mattke, “excessive TV consumption is linked to delays in cognition, language, and social-emotional development.”

 - Obesity –When you’re staring at a screen, you’re usually seated or lying down.
 This implies that when you spend more time in front of a computer, you spend more time sedentary, which raises your risk of obesity and chronic diseases like heart disease.

 - Problems with sleep – “A growing amount of data shows that media consumption has a detrimental impact on sleep in both children and adults,” adds Mattke.
 This is partially due to the fact that electronic gadgets generate a form of blue light that can reduce melatonin levels, a hormone that controls when you sleep and wake up.

 - Neck and back pain –Long periods of time spent staring at a phone or tablet screen can put a lot of strain on your neck muscles and the tiny bones at the top of your spine.
 This is because it causes us to maintain an unnaturally stooped posture for long periods of time.